 2.8.5 Are any unused tank connections closed with a plug or cap which can only be opened with tools, and are unused connections in good condition and free of signs of leaks?

-R tank fo If prese the pre e it can be seen or reached, check each fuel or the presence of unused connections. ent, check each unused tank connection for esence of a 'tools to remove' plug or cap, eck its condition.
-Unused tank connections must be: closed with a 'tools-to-remove' plug or cap; secure; and, free of signs of leaks; and, free of signs of damage or deterioration. and,
+Where it can be seen or reached, check each fuel tank for the presence of unused connections.

+If present, check each unused tank connection for the presence of a 'tools to remove' plug or cap, and check its condition.

+Unused tank connections must be:

+- closed with a 'tools-to-remove' plug or cap; and,

+- secure: and.

+- free of signs of leaks; and,

+- free of signs of damage or deterioration.